-- The IT operating data of a department, a cost center, a business role, or a location have been changed. - OR - - The default values in the IT operating data template were modified for an account definition.
+• The IT operating data of a department, a cost center, a business role, or a location have been changed.

+• The default values in the IT operating data template were modified for an account definition.

-NOTE: If the assignment of an employee to a primary department, cost center, business role or to a primary location changes, the templates are automatically executed.
+NOTE: If the assignment of an employee to a primary department, cost center, to a primary business role or to a primary location changes, the templates are automatically run.

-To execute the template
+To run the template